 There may be multiple reasons to which a service would not start.
-In general this kind of problems are common for systems with performance issues, especially environments with small amount of free RAM memory.
+In general those kinds of problems are common for systems with performance issues, especially environments with a small amount of free RAM memory.
 When diagnosing service startup problems please check first how is your system doing in terms of memory usage.
-Consider either disabling some other services or expanding RAM - this should be rather easy if we are talking here about virtualized environment.
+Consider either disabling some other services or expanding RAM - this should be rather easy if we are talking here about a virtualized environment.
 Be also aware that some MS Exchange Server services tend to allocate all available memory.
-There are built-in mechanisms that should release this memory for third party applications but according to many admins this often fails.
+There are built-in mechanisms that should release this memory for third-party applications but according to many admins, this often fails.
 If this is the case you might want to move CodeTwo software installation to another machine (of course, assuming we are discussing here an application that does not require direct Exchange Server installation).
 Alternatively, you might want to search for a registry-tweaking workarounds (for example see this website).

 Some services, including CodeTwo ones, do not work standalone but depend on other services.
 If those other services are not working properly CodeTwo ones will not start, or stop working in the case the problem with dependencies emerged later on, not at startup.
 Please check if all services visible in dependencies tab of Windows services menu are in fine health.
 Be aware, that some Microsoft's services may look healthy now but are actually not starting properly at system startup.
 If Windows or Exchange services do not start properly at first CodeTwo services may not be even called by the system to start at all.
 You may want to review your Event Viewer log files to check if there were any problems with MS services (especially Exchange services) after restarting the system, however, diagnosing that may be difficult.

 Providing you have enough free memory and all dependencies are fine you can apply one of the below workarounds to make sure that CodeTwo service starts up after system restart: